 Although artist collectives have largely been ignored in the dominant art historical narrative, it’s evident that they’ve gained serious recognition and influence over the past few decades.
 Collaborative art practice continues to revolutionize the way that artists make and exhibit art, while also providing an alternative platform for artists and subjects that might otherwise be overlooked.

 That that platform will adapt to survive the current crisis is without question.
 We may not yet know how artists may be using the current moment to further rethink ways of collaborating but we can be certain that they are.
-With that though in mind here are some artist collectives working well before the lockdown who demonstrate the transformative power of banding together.
+With that thought in mind here are some artist collectives working well before the lockdown who demonstrate the transformative power of banding together.

 OSGEMEOS is a collaborative street art duo comprised of identical twin brothers Otavio and Gustavo Pandolfo ("Os Gemeos" is Portuguese for "the twins.")
 Using a range of paint materials and precise techniques, they create phantasmagorical works that typically feature their signature yellow-skinned characters, a vibrant color palette, and frequent visual references to both Brazilian folklore and the urban environment of New York.
 As young artists, OSGEMEOS drew much of their creative inspiration from the burgeoning Brazilian hip hop culture, discovering tagging and breakdancing in the 1980s.
 Often described as Brazilian magical realists, they have been a major presence in the international graffiti and street art scene since the early 1990s, rising to prominence first in Brazil and later expanding their influence to the United States and Europe.
 In addition to public art and murals, the twins also create sculptural works, small-scale paintings, and installations, all of which are visually threaded by their signature dynamic style.